Master of Science in Environmental Science

 - Provide a strong grounding in a particular area of environmental science (e.g., applied ecology, environmental chemistry, risk assessment, water resources, or a specialization tailored to the student's needs) along with some exposure to the wide range of disciplines or fields of study that intersect in addressing most environmental problems.

-- To recruit students with diverse backgrounds within the State of Missouri, nationally, and internationally who are qualified to study Environmental Science at the Masters level.
+- To recruit students with perse backgrounds within the State of Missouri, nationally, and internationally who are qualified to study Environmental Science at the Masters level.

 - To provide students with quantitative and analytical skills that can be applied to a wide spectrum of environmental issues.